10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 #### One thing I've been thinking about a lot is flexibility in online communities.
 You've created a couple now that have created their own conventions and have very strong voices.
 How do you find a balance between guiding people to successfully complete tasks without boxing them in?

 I do not know!
 I don’t know.
 I once sat down to write a blog post on communities but the truth is I have no clue.
-If anything I do believe there are two rules that should be enforced in every community, one for the members and one for the person in charge of running it.
+If anything, I do believe there are two rules that should be enforced in every community, one for the members and one for the person in charge of running it.
 And both rules are exactly the same: don’t be an asshole.

 Sometimes I am an asshole!
 Sometimes the users are.
 People have bad days all the time and we shouldn't hold that against them.
 It’s the habitual assholes that need to be escorted out of the way.

 The other thing about communities is you have to show up every day and read as much as you can.
 You have to get to know every active member and store a little bit of info about them in your head.
 If that knowledge doesn't fit in your one brain then get another brain to help.
 Keep getting brains until you have enough.

-#### I'm really curious about your process when you make start on a new product.
+#### I'm really curious about your process when you start on a new product.
 If you read your blog it's obvious that you sweat the details.
 You talk about taking your time to include just the right features for MLKSHK, and there's a blog post you wrote where you say that the way you implemented pagination instead of infinite scroll as saying "'We don't think that's an experience that's needed for viewing images and engaging with others—it's a way to quickly scan.'"
 We have very little AJAX except where it serves to keep the user from navigating away from a page.
 We love to think about these things.
 It's fun."

 #### Do you start with a type of user or community in mind, or do you typically start with yourself as the ideal user?
 Or is it something else entirely?
 A set of foundational values, maybe?